fc-minecraft/hoc2021-makecode-md/first_flights-2.md

 ### @hideIteration true
 ### @explicitHints true

-# First Flight
+# First Flight (Debug)

 ## Step 1
-One of the first planes is about to take off, but there are holes in the runway!
-Code your Agent to fill the holes with `Dirt` blocks.
+There's something wrong with the below code.
+Press the green play button to run it to see what happens, and then debug it to see what's wrong and what changes are needed to make it work.

 #### ~ tutorialhint
 Give the Agent a `Dirt` block to start by using ``||agent.agent set block or item||``.
 Then use ``||agent.agent move||`` to send your Agent to the hole.
 Fill each hole using ``||agent.agent place||`` block in the direction you want the block placed.
 Repeat ``||agent.agent move||`` and ``||agent.agent place||`` until all the holes are filled.